andreavitaletti/mkdocs/IoT_short_course/docs/session2.md

 ![](assets/images/2023-07-18-14-16-39.png)

 * A nice example with the [MPU6050](https://randomnerdtutorials.com/esp32-mpu-6050-accelerometer-gyroscope-arduino/) accelerometer and gyroscope.
 [Predictive Maintenance of Motors using Machine Learning](https://www.ijnrd.org/papers/IJNRD2404282.pdf).
-[Ensemble Learning for Predictive Maintenance on Wafer Stick Machine Using IoT Sensor Data](https://doi.org/10.1109/ICOSICA49951.2020.9243180)
+[Ensemble Learning for Predictive Maintenance on Wafer Stick Machine Using IoT Sensor Data](https://doi.org/10.1109/ICOSICA4https://www.ijnrd.org/papers/IJNRD2404282.pdf9951.2020.9243180)

+## A simple scenario

+You want to transform a door into a **smart door**.

+1. A sensor will tell you when the door is open or closed &rarr; button
+2. A visual indicator will clearly show whether the door is open or closed &rarr; led
+3. Instead of a simple binary condition open/close you also want to know to what extent the door is open &rarr; potentiometer

 ## [MQTT](https://dev.to/hivemq_/series/18762)